Pidurangala Hike in Sigiriya: Everything You Need To Know

 Pidurangala Rock isn’t nearly as crowded as Sigiriya Lion Rock

-You can easily plan your Pidurangala hike independently and a guide isn’t necessary.
-But make sure you come prepared and know where to go and what to bring so that no time is wasted!
+But make sure you come prepared and know where to go and what to bring.

-Best Time To Hike Pidurangala Rock
+Best Time To climb Pidurangala Rock

-Although I’m not a morning person, I opted for a sunrise hike up Pidurangala Rock to escape the heat and the crowds.
-I suggest you do the same as it gets scorching hot during the day and your trek won’t be as enjoyable.
+I opted for a sunrise hike up Pidurangala Rock to escape the heat and the crowds.

-I started my Pidurangala hike at 5:30 am and made it to the top just in time to catch the sunrise.
+I started my Pidurangala hike at 5:30 a.m. and made it to the top just in time to catch the sunrise.

-Because this is the best time to plan your hike, you’ll notice a few other tourists on the trail, but it’s not nearly as busy as Lion Rock, which you’ll see in the distance.
+Because this is the best time to plan your hike, you’ll notice a few other tourists on the trail.
+But it’s not nearly as busy as Lion Rock, which you’ll see in the distance.

-The Pidurangala opening hours are 5 am-6 pm, so as long as you get there before sunset, you’re good to go.
+The Pidurangala opening hours are 5 a.m.-6 p.m., so as long as you get there before sunset, you’re good to go.

 Reaching the peak of Pidurangala Rock just in time for sunrise